 Where can I send a request for International press inquiries or media credentials for a live event outside the US/Canada?

-Reporters seeking credentials or talent interviews can call Henry Jacob at 44 (0) 20 7349 1744 or send an email with clear identification of the media outlet for which they work, to firstname.lastname@example.org.
+Reporters seeking credentials or talent interviews can contact Dan Humphreys at 44 20 7349 1744 or via email: Dan.Humphreys@wwecorp.com with clear identification of the media outlet for which they work.